 Doctors also can find out if you're able to digest lactose by testing for the presence of lactase with an endoscopy.
 During this procedure, doctors view the inside of the intestines by inserting a long tube with a light and a tiny camera on the end into the mouth.

 A doctor can then take tissue samples and pictures of the inside of your gut and look for clues to why you've been having problems with what you're eating.
 The amount of lactase enzyme can be measured in one of these tissue samples.

 Lactose intolerance is a very individual condition and it's often easy to manage if you're in tune with your body.
 Everyone's different, but most people with lactose intolerance are able to eat a small amount of dairy.
 The trick is to eat dairy products in combination with other foods that don't contain lactose and not eat too much dairy at once.
 It can also help to keep a food diary to learn which foods your body can or can't tolerate.

 Dairy foods are the best source of calcium, a mineral that's important for bone growth.
-Because growing teens need about 1,300 milligrams (mg) of calcium each day, the American Academy of Pediatrics (AAP) recommends that even teens who have lactose intolerance continue to include some dairy in their diet.
+Because growing teens need about 1,300 milligrams (mg) of calcium each day, experts recommend that even teens who have lactose intolerance continue to include some dairy in their diet.

 Foods like cheese or yogurt may be easier to digest than milk, so try a cup of yogurt for dessert or add a piece of cheese to your sandwich.
 Lactose-free milk is also a great way to get calcium in your diet without the problems that can come with lactose.